What's New Pussycat?: Production

 Burt Bacharach composed the score, which was his first film soundtrack.
 In his book on Bacharach, Serene Dominic writes, "Bacharach's inexperience at film scoring caused him to leave a lot of the work to the last minute."
 Said Bacharach, "I didn't have a clue.
 Not a clue.
-I must've gone in with 40 different themes and recorded them … I didn't know how to score a picture.
-And then afterwards Charlie Feldman fell in love with the title song and he took out all these pieces I'd written and stuck in instrumental versions of 'What's New Pussycat?' … I wanted to take my name off the picture.
+I must've gone in with 40 different themes and recorded them ...
+I didn't know how to score a picture.
+And then afterwards Charlie Feldman fell in love with the title song and he took out all these pieces I'd written and stuck in instrumental versions of 'What's New Pussycat?' ...
+I wanted to take my name off the picture.
 I was married to Angie (Dickinson) at the time and she said, 'Don't be a fool, this picture's going to be a huge hit.'
 So I was glad I listened to her."
 In addition to the title theme, Bacharach and David wrote "Here I Am," sung by Dionne Warwick, and "My Little Red Book", performed by Manfred Mann.

 Second unit director Richard Talmadge is credited with creating the karting sequence.
 Principal photography began on October 13, 1964, and concluded on January 25, 1965, with locations including Paris, Luzarches, Castel Henriette in Sèvres, Château de Chaumontel in Chaumontel, and Billancourt Studios in Boulogne-Billancourt.
-The film was released in New York City on June 22, 1965, and opened in Paris in January 1966 as Quoi de neuf, Pussycat?
-It grossed $18,820,000 at the domestic box office.